 No one enjoys paying taxes.
 So, no matter your income level, searching for new tax breaks can be a wise use of your time and energy.
 The ultra-wealthy, however, sometimes take steering clear of taxes to another level.
 Former treasury secretary Lawrence Summers, along with finance professor Natasha Sarin, recently released a research paper with some eye-opening claims.
 According to Summers and Sarin, the top 1 percent of taxpayers are projected to avoid more than $5 trillion in taxes between 2020 and 2029.
 Of course, the legal tax-reduction strategies used by rich people are worth reviewing and utilizing when possible.
 But it’s not a bad idea to learn about the illegal methods as well—so you can avoid them and their potential consequences.
-While we’re on the subject, check out some of the craziest tax deductions ever claimed.

 Starting a business (or multiple businesses) is a common way the rich aim to reduce their tax liability.
 But you don’t have to be wealthy to use this method, notes Jon Dulin, founder of Money Smart Guides.
 If you’ve been wanting to give entrepreneurship a try or even formalize a side hustle, this may be a good option.
 Of course, you have to go through the proper channels first: Creating a legal business entity typically requires a simple visit to the websites of your Secretary of State and the IRS.